MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 # [Designer](#tab/designer)

-You have the option to specify demands in the pipeline, in the phases, or both.
+You have the option to specify demands in the pipeline, in the jobs, or both.
-If you specify demands in both the pipeline and in a phase, the union of the two sets of demands is required for the system to select an agent.
+If you specify demands in both the pipeline and in a job, the union of the two sets of demands is required for the system to select an agent.

 ---